ryansupak2/poliana-lego-scarface/docs/instructions.md

 * The Dice must land in the Dice Pit at the center of the Board, and each Die must bounce off the Dice Pit sidewalls at least once before coming to rest.
 * The number rolled on a single Die gives the *exact* amount of Spaces (no more, no less)  a Pawn may move forward.
-* The number rolled on a single Die *cannot* be split between one Pawn, or more than one Pawn.
+* Any number rolled on a single Die *cannot* be split between more than one Pawn.

 ## Theory of Play